vtalreja/Segmentation_Unet_Plants/README.md

 # Loss Function
 Weighted combination of binary cross entropy loss and the Jaccard (IOU) loss has been used as the loss function.

+# Performance Metrics
+The performance metrics used for evaluating the model are Jaccard Index ( also know as Intersection over Union (IOU) and Dice coefficient (also known as F1-score).
+Jaccard index is the area of overlap between the predicted segmentation and the ground truth divided by the area of union between the predicted segmentation and the ground truth.
+It is a very common metric used for segmentation applications.
+Similarly, Dice coefficient is twice the the area of overlap divided by the total number of pixels in both images.

+# Performance Evaluation
+There was no state-of-the comparison, however there was a lot of hyperparameter tuning performed, the results of which are given in Tables below.